 Worst Use:

-Formal settings.
+Formal communication.

 Tone: